Stop Performant Recovery Debt Collection Harassment: Your Complete Legal Guide

 - 866-201-0580

-These are known Performant Recovery phone numbers used to contact debtors.
-Be cautious, as they may also use unlisted numbers to reach you.
+These are known Performant Recovery phone numbers used to contact people about debts.
+Be aware that they may also use unlisted numbers.

 Legal Action Against Performant Recovery

-Federal lawsuits against Performant Recovery collectors highlight their questionable tactics.
+Federal lawsuits against Performant Recovery highlight questionable tactics.
 Notable cases include:

 - Weintraub v.
 Performant Recovery, Inc.